wp-plugins/bangla-date-display/readme.txt

 = Speciality =
 * Easy to use widget and shortcodes!
-* Everything in Bangla Language!
+* Date/time output in Bangla Language!
 * No special configuration or, knowledge required!
 * Automatic GMT+6 (Dhaka, Bangladesh) time and date.